Noightmore/banka_na_ostro/docs/ConOps.md

 The SBS also provides a "Random Payment" feature, which allows users to generate a random payment record to simulate a payment.

+As for any security measures, nothing specific will be implemented as this is a school project.

 ## System Requirements

 The SBS must meet the following requirements: